DOI-USGS/gems-tools-arcmap/README.md

 Getting help: If, when using a tool, it fails to run and produces an error message, please start a new issue at this repository (see the Issues tab above).
 Provide a screenshot of the error message if you can.

+Check out the wiki (accessed via the very inconspicuous Wiki tab at the top of this page) for help on these tools and extensive advice on using these tools to create, edit, and validate GeMS-style databases.

 If you have a question about how to build or attribute a GeMS-compliant database or the schema in general, please visit the [GeMS Gitter](https://gitter.im/gems-schema/community#) chat room.
 If you already have a GitHub account, you can sign in there with those credentials.

 -----------------------------------------------------------------